pa-suarezm/StreamlineUnityTest/README.txt

 The scene where my answer to this test is can be found in Assets > Scenes > Level0.unity

+All materials used were taken from polyhaven.com Everything else in this test was made by me

 Controls:
 WASD to roll the sphere
 Mouse to move the camera around the sphere